Hastings: Neighbourhoods and areas

-Some of the areas and suburbs of Hastings are Ore Valley, St Leonards, Silverhill, West St Leonards, and Hollington.
+Areas and suburbs of Hastings include Ore, St Leonards, Silverhill, West St Leonards, and Hollington.
 Ore, Silverhill and Hollington were once villages that have since become part of the Hastings conurbation area during rapid growth.
-The original part St Leonards was bought by James Burton and laid out by his son, the architect Decimus Burton, in the early 19th century as a new town: a place of elegant houses designed for the well-off; it also included a central public garden, a hotel, an archery, assembly rooms and a church.
+The original part of St Leonards was bought by James Burton and laid out by his son, the architect Decimus Burton, in the early 19th century as a new town: a place of elegant houses designed for the well-off.
+It also included a central public garden, a hotel, an archery, assembly rooms and a church.
 Today's St Leonards has extended well beyond that original design, although the original town still exists within it.

 Demography

 The population of the town in 2001 was 85,029, by 2009 the estimated population was 86,900.
 Hastings suffers at a disadvantage insofar as growth is concerned because of its restricted situation, lying as it does with the High Weald Area of Outstanding Natural Beauty to the north.
-Redevelopment of the area is partly hampered by the split administration of the combined Hastings and Bexhill economic region between Hastings and Rother district councils.
+Redevelopment of the area is partly hampered by the split administration of the combined Hastings and Bexhill economic region between Hastings and Rother District councils.
 There is little space for further large-scale housing and employment growth within the designated boundaries of Hastings, and development on the outskirts is resisted by Rother council whose administrative area surrounds Hastings.
 Rother has a policy of urban expansion in the area immediately north of Bexhill, but this requires infrastructure improvements by central Governments which have been under discussion for decades.
 This situation has now become the subject of parliamentary consideration.